jabryan-sb/SticklebackWGS/README.md

     for i in "${arr[@]}"
     do
         sbatch --export=arg1=$i,arg2='../split_RS_out/filename1',arg3=40 map_slurm_BGI_poolseq_Mar2020.sb
-    #   for each split file in this location, run map_slurm_BGI_poolseq_Mar2020.sb - the mapping code
+    #   for each split file in this location, run map_slurm_BGI_poolseq_Mar2020.sb - the mapping script
     done

 With this set up, you are good to go!
-Now let's take a look at this mapping code.
+Now let's take a look at this mapping script:

     #!/bin/bash
     #